What is AC Coupling?

 AC Coupling is really just adding battery backup to an existing grid-tie PV system.

-Most connected off grid solar systems do not include a method for storing the power that the system is producing and will shut down during a utility power outage.
+Most grid-tied solar electric systems do not include a method for storing the power that the system is producing and will shut down during a utility power outage.
 When the grid goes out, so does your solar power systems.
 By adding batteries, you can store the energy that the solar array is producing and use it during an electrical outage.
 What makes Backwoods Solar and other off grid power systems focused companies uniquely qualified to design and sell AC Coupled systems is that we truly understand battery storage systems.
 Many grid-tie solar installers haven't worked with batteries before, and many choose to continue to not work with batteries.
 That doesn't mean that it has to be daunting for the homeowner.

 Backwoods has made this easy by designing several kits with Magnum PAE inverters and maintenance-free sealed AGM batteries.
 Each system is based on the length of time and size of the loads that you want to back-up during an outage.
 Most of the components come prewired, so with the addition of a critical loads sub-panel, you can start storing energy for use when you REALLY need it, when the lights go out everywhere else.